DgeDge63/vscode-mjml/README.md

 * **MJML: Copy HTML** Copy the result HTML to clipboard.
 * **MJML: Export HTML** Export HTML file from MJML.
 * **MJML: Migrate** Migrate a template from MJML 3 to MJML 4.
-* **MJML: Multiple Screenshots** Take multiple screenshots of the rendered MJML document.
 * **MJML: Open Preview to the Side** Opens a preview in a column alongside the current document.
-* **MJML: Screenshot** Take a screenshot of the rendered MJML document, and save it as a file.
 * **MJML: Send Email** Send email with Nodemailer or Mailjet.
 * **MJML: Template** Fetch official templates.
 * **MJML: Documentation** open the MJML documentation.